mhoemmen/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

   return ptr == nullptr && size != 0;
 }
 ```

+### Standard accessors already impose preconditions that propagate to `mdspan` construction

+**[mdspan.accessor.aligned.overview]** 5 expresses class-wide preconditions on any data handle given to `aligned_accessor`'s `access` or `offset` member functions.
+The existing `default_accessor` has analogous preconditions in [[mdspan.accessor.default.overview] 4](https://eel.is/c++draft/views.multidim#mdspan.accessor.default.overview-4).
+The reason we impose these preconditions on the entire accessor class, and not just `access` and `offset`, is that we intend for the preconditions to propagate to `mdspan` construction.
+That is, specializations of `mdspan` for `default_accessor` or `aligned_accessor` could, in theory, check the data handle given to `mdspan`'s constructor, by using the layout mapping's `required_span_size()` as the size of the range.
+We say "in theory" because C++ does not provide a Standard way to check whether a range is valid, but as we discussed above, some implementations do have that ability.

+Implementations could thus give `default_accessor` and `aligned_accessor` their own  "`detectably_invalid`" that `mdspan`'s constructor would use to check preconditions.
+Adding `detectably_invalid` to the accessor requirements would just extend this potential preconditions check to custom accessors.

 ### Users could work around the breaking change of adding `detectably_invalid` to accessor requirements